Let’s talk about the value, shall we?

 Those who are able to express ‘that seems reasonable, that seems sensible and that would be appropriate’ in response to new ideas and improved ways of working, and those who will utter the above only to reinforce their own stubborn positions.

-To be clear, I have been surprised and proud of the way in which some of my fellow lawyers have taken charge and championed change since the COVID-19 pandemic hit.
+To be clear, I have been surprised and proud of the way in which some of my fellow lawyers have taken charge and championed change since the COVID-19 pandemic hit, especially when it comes to the uptake of new technology.
 These initiatives include the speedy adoption of e-signing, video calls, automation, and my personal favourite, action around the mental health of lawyers.
 But what about those who are not willing to take the opportunities presented to us?
 Why are some refusing the most simple of things, like using e-signing when we are clearly at a stage where it is perfectly acceptable to do so, or forcing their staff to continue to come into work with bogus permit slips (you know who you are) when they can do their jobs from home, or insisting on snail mail instead of e-mails?

 How long are we, as a profession, going to permit some to oppress the rest?

-I invite all of us to think about the conversations which need to be had; assertive and direct conversions.
+I invite all of us to think about the conversations which need to be had; assertive and direct conversions regarding lawyers and technology.
 Why are some lawyers resistant to change?
 What are the various needs to be met?
 What can we adopt now and which areas demand a ‘proceed with caution’ label?
 Lawyers possess the perfect skills to lead the way.
 We are curious, resourceful and stubborn.
 Exactly what this industry requires us to be right now (only for a different purpose).

-This is a call to action; to educate ourselves and others, but before all of that, to adjust our attitudes.
+This is a call to action; to educate ourselves and others when it comes to lawyers and technology, but before all of that, to adjust our attitudes.
 It is time that we all embraced and encouraged the use of technology.
 So pause before you say no and consider the real cost of your answer to your industry.

 Melbourne Law Studio Director